Back to Resources

 A few things to know about renting in Dubai.
 Traditionally, landlords required the full year's rent in one to four post-dated cheques.
 This is changing, and many landlords now accept monthly payments, especially in newer buildings and through certain property management platforms.
 You will also need to budget for a security deposit (typically 5% of annual rent for unfurnished, 10% for furnished), a DEWA (utilities) deposit of AED 2,000, and an agency fee of 5% of annual rent if you use a broker.

 Most entrepreneurs moving to Dubai for the first time start with a one-bedroom in a mid-range area like JVC, Business Bay, or Dubai Marina (the less premium buildings).
 This puts your rent at around AED 5,000 to AED 7,000 per month.
+Some choose to buy instead, especially if they plan to stay long-term, since purchasing property worth AED 2,000,000 or more also qualifies you for a 10-year Golden Visa.

 Where you live is partly a lifestyle choice and partly a practical one.
 Business Bay and Downtown are central and close to meetings.
 JLT (Jumeirah Lakes Towers) is where the DMCC freezone community is based.
 Dubai Marina is popular with younger entrepreneurs.
 JVC offers the best value for space.
+If you prioritize networking and walkability, Business Bay and Dubai Marina tend to be the strongest choices.
+If you prioritize space and value, JVC and Dubai Silicon Oasis give you more for your money.

 Utilities